Skip to content

 Parameter Description

-• condition: A boolean value controlling whether to apply this non-right-fuzzy-match condition.
+• condition: A boolean value that controls whether to apply this non-right-fuzzy match condition.

 Examples